lunchbag/hugo-blog/content/posts/company-of-one.md

 ## Timing marketing pushes

-At Lunch Money, a big part of the business is employing the services of Plaid for bank syncing.
-Something to consider is that Plaid charges on a monthly basis.
+At Lunch Money, a big part of the business is using the services of Plaid for bank syncing.
+Of importance is the fact that Plaid charges on a monthly basis.
 What this means is that if a user signs up on April 30, connects a bank account immediately and doesn't end up subscribing at the end of their 14-day trial, Plaid will charge me for this user in both April & May's invoices.

 This realization coupled with my intense aversion to paying more than I need to has shaped a lot of practices at Lunch Money.

 For one, the data retention policy used to be 30 days which means if your trial ends and you didn't put in your billing information, your data will be deleted in 30 days.
-This certainly guarantees that I'll be paying one more month than I need to for churned users who connected bank accounts and is the reason why the data retention policy has since been revised to 5 days.
+This certainly guarantees that I'll be overpaying for churned users and is the reason why the data retention policy has since been revised to 5 days.

 In total, a user who does not end up subscribing can spend up to 26 days in the Lunch Money system.
 This comprises of a 14-day trial, the potential for a 1 week trial extension and a 5 day grace period.
-Assuming enough users connect their bank accounts, the best way to minimize my costs for churned users is to ensure these users' lifetimes are within one calendar month.
+Assuming enough users connect their bank accounts, the best way to minimize my costs for churned users is to ensure their lifetimes are within one calendar month.

 <img src="/uploads/calendar-1.png" style="border:0px;"/>

-Marketing pushes under my control, such as publicizing blog posts and product launches, are therefore always scheduled in the first few days of the month.
+Marketing pushes under my control, such as blog posts and product launches, are therefore always scheduled in the first few days of the month.
 When I came to this realization, my next Plaid bill went down for the first time.

 ## Merging marketing and engineering for a combo win